“The Lord has always taken good care of us and calls us to take care of others.”

 - Charitable remainder trust — With a charitable remainder trust, you transfer your cash or appreciated property to fund the trust.
 The trust sells your property tax free and provides you with fixed income for life or a term of years.

-Each way of giving offers different tax advantages.
 For information about the tax and other advantages of planned gifts, visit or speak with the Presbyterian Foundation, a PC(USA) agency with which we partner.